|Cleft lip and palate|

 A cleft lip and palate is the most common facial birth defect in the UK.
 One in every 700 babies is born with a cleft.
 The type of cleft and its severity vary widely between children.

 Nearly half of all affected children have a cleft palate.
 Around a quarter of affected children have a cleft lip and a quarter have both a cleft lip and palate.

 Unilateral cleft lip and palate is more common than bilateral cleft lip and palate which accounts for about 10% of all cases.
 For unknown reasons, left sided cleft lip and palate is twice as common as right sided cleft lip and palate.

 A cleft lip or combined cleft lip and palate are more common in boys, but a cleft palate on its own is more common in girls.

 All types of treatment for cleft lip and palate are available on the NHS.
 A long-term, structured care plan from a team of cleft specialists is usually needed to help children born with clefts.
-Ongoing or follow-up treatment that lasts for up to 20 years is often required.

 Symptoms of cleft lip and palate